TESTOSTERONE THERAPY, AND HOW IT WORKS

-After nearly eleven years in practice here’s what we can tell you about testosterone:
+After nearly 20 years in practice, here’s what we can tell you about testosterone:

-- Testosterone can’t make you and your partner fight less (unless your fighting has to do with a lack of sex).
+- It can’t make you and your partner fight less (unless your fighting has to do with a lack of sex)

-- Testosterone can’t work through past sexual abuse issues for you.
+- It can’t work through past sexual abuse issues for you

-- Testosterone can’t make you less angry at your partner.
+- It can’t make you less angry at your partner.